moq-wg/moq-transport/draft-ietf-moq-transport.md

 ### Object Message Formats

-Every Track has a single 'Object Forwarding Preference' the Original Publisher MUST NOT mix different forwarding preferences within a single track.
+Every Track has a single 'Object Forwarding Preference' and the Original Publisher MUST NOT mix different forwarding preferences within a single track.
 If a subscriber receives different forwarding preferences for a track, it SHOULD close the session with an error of 'Protocol Violation'.